Down by the Salley Gardens

 "Down by the Salley Gardens" (Irish: Gort na Saileán) is a poem by William Butler Yeats published in The Wanderings of Oisin and Other Poems in 1889.

 History

-Yeats indicated in a note that it was "an attempt to reconstruct an old song from three lines imperfectly remembered by an old peasant woman in the village of Ballisodare, Sligo, who often sings them to herself."
-The "old song" may have been the ballad The Rambling Boys of Pleasure which contains the following verse:
+Yeats indicated in a note that it was "an attempt to reconstruct an old song from three lines imperfectly remembered by an old peasant woman in the village of Ballisodare, County Sligo, who often sings them to herself."
+The "old song" may have been the ballad "The Rambling Boys of Pleasure" which contains the following verse:

-"Down by yon flowery garden my love and I we first did meet.